blepping/ComfyUI-sonar/README.md

 You can try the `SamplerSonarNaive` sampler which has an optional latent input.
 The guidance _probably_ isn't working correctly and the implementation definitely isn't exactly the same as the original A1111 version but it still might be fun to play with.
 The `linear` guidance type is a lot more sensitive to the `guidance_factor` than the `euler` type.
 For `euler`, reasonable values are around `0.01` to `0.1`, for `linear` reasonable values are more like `0.001` to `0.02`.
 It is also possible to set guidance factor to a negative value, I've found this results in high contrast and very vivid colors.

+It is possible to set the start and end steps guidance is activate.
+Rather than setting a low guidance and using it for the whole generation, it's also possible to set high guidance and end it after a relatively low number of steps.

 Without guidance it should basically work the same as the ancestral Euler version.
 There are some example images in the examples section below.

 **Note**: The reference latent needs to be the same size as the one being sampled.
+Also note that step numbers in the step range are 1-based and inclusive, so 1 is the first step.

 ## Noise